 Pillar posts tend to be thorough and comprehensive – often ranging from 2,000 to 5,000 words in length.
 They target common groupings of search terms and are designed in a way that makes them easily “linkable” (both for onsite content and offsite link building).

-Google Autocomplete is the perfect tool for developing a pillar blog post strategy.
+Google autocomplete predictions is the perfect tool for developing a pillar blog post strategy.
 You can take 5-10 of the top search terms or questions and turn them into subheadings within the blog post.
 Then all you have to do is answer the questions or provide an explanation beneath each of these subheads.
 Suddenly, writing quality content becomes as simple as painting by numbers.

 While pillar blog posts tend to combine a variety of related sub-topics within a single larger topic, good content strategies also consist of cluster content.
 Cluster content is typically much smaller and more focused than pillar content.
 It takes one of the niche topics discussed in the pillar piece and develops a 1,000-word to 1,500-word post.
 The cluster post links back to the pillar post to create a “web” of content that enhances your SEO efforts.